Punjab Mahila Congress chief Balvir Rani Sodhi resigns | Politics

 - India

-Punjab Mahila Congress Committee president Balvir Rani Sodhi resigned from her post, citing “family circumstances”.
+Punjab Pradesh Mahila Congress president Balvir Rani Sodhi has resigned from her post, citing “family circumstances”.

 She sent her resignation letter to Congress president Sonia Gandhi on Monday.

-“Kindly relieve me from the post as I am unable to continue due to unavoidable compulsions of my family circumstances,” Sodhi wrote in the letter.
+“Kindly relieve me from the post as I am unable to continue due to unavoidable compulsions of my family circumstances,” the president of the women's wing of the Punjab Congress wrote.

 However, the Congress leader assured that she will remain loyal to the party.

-The copies of the letter were also sent to party leader Rahul Gandhi and All India Mahila Congress Committee working president Neeta D'Souza.
+The copies of the letter were also sent to party leader Rahul Gandhi and All India Mahila Congress working president Netta D'Souza.

 When asked whether she had any differences with Punjab Congress chief Amrinder Singh Raja Warring, Sodhi denied it.